elephants and leaders

 Leaders shouldn’t ignore the elephant in the room or the herds of elephants wandering the hallways.

+Elephants?
 There are so many to choose from I couldn’t list them all.
 And no leader in their right mind will do an “employee survey” and expect to uncover the elephants that are seemingly walking invisibly through the hallways and offices of their company.
-No one trusts internal surveys any more.
+Why?
+No one <employees> trusts internal surveys any more so they typically do not answer honestly <particularly on bad leadership things>.

 - Senior manager flaws.

-Here’s the deal.
 People have higher expectations the bigger the title.
 And they should.
 A bigger title means a higher standard to live/work by.
 A leader HAS to set his management team to a higher standard.
 They cannot be expected to play by the same rules as the rest of the organization.
-Oddly (having been in so many executive meetings I am surprised I haven’t had a natural lobotomy) leaders want to set up a standard of stricter rules for junior people and more flexible standards for senior.
+Oddly <despite having been in so many executive meetings I am surprised I haven’t had a natural lobotomy> I have seen more times than not … leaders want to set up a standard of stricter rules for junior people and more flexible standards for senior.

 - Making specialists generalists.